-Application to the 2017 GSMC-FAIMER Regional Institute will close on 20th January 2017
+Application to the 2017 GSMC-FAIMER Regional Institute is closed.

 - Dr. Avinash Supe takes charge as Director (ME & MH), Municipal Corporation of Greater Mumbai from 1st March 2016